The Origin of the World

 2 M. Du Camp, Les Convulsions de Paris, 1878, quoted in: féminimasculin.

-Le sexe de l'art, Catalogue of the Centre Georges Pompidou, Paris 1995, p.
-23.
+Le sexe de l'art, Catalogue of the Centre Georges Pompidou, Paris 1995,

 3 Invitation to the exhibition Stefan Banz: Door to Door, Espai Lucas,